keptn/lifecycle-toolkit/docs/content/en/contribute/docs/publish/_index.md

 ## Latest -- Official documentation (Production)

-This set of documentation pertains to the latest KLT release and resides within an isolated branch known as `page`.
+This set of documentation pertains to the latest Keptn release and resides within an isolated branch known as `page`.
 When a new version of Keptn is launched, the contents of the `development` branch are rolled into this branch.